The Key Differences Between Deflation and Disinflation

 When inflation falls below zero, the economy is said to be in a state of deflation.
 Again, this may seem like a positive at first – if a cart full of food costs $150 today, what’s wrong with it costing $140 tomorrow?
 The problem is that as the prices of goods and services decrease, the relative value of cash increases.

-This leads consumers to postpone spending, which in turn lead to further weakness in the economy.
-This can lead to a “deflationary spiral,” a self-reinforcing cycle in which falling consumption leads to reduced investment in production facilities, which in turn leads to higher unemployment and a continued downturn in consumption.
+It leads consumers to postpone spending, which in turn lead to further weakness in the economy.
+It can lead to a “deflationary spiral,” a self-reinforcing cycle in which falling consumption leads to reduced investment in production facilities, which in turn leads to higher unemployment and a continued downturn in consumption.

 One of the most dramatic examples of this vicious cycle occurred during the Great Depression, which was characterized by double-digit deflation at its nadir.
 More recently, Japan struggled with deflation after its property bubble burst in 1990.
 The country has been unable to restore normalized inflation conditions, prompting the birth of “Abenomics” in 2013, or the policy of massive stimulus and money-printing put into action by Japanese Prime Minister Shinzo Abe.